khoitd1997/aws_iot_device/README.md

 ## How the system works

-The system works by having a function handles all the initial request and then forward it to the correct one based on the message types, for Alexa events, the children of the ParentHandler class are used to fulfill them
+The system works by having a general function(handleAllReq in master_handler.cpp) handles all the initial request and then forward it to the correct one based on the message types, for Alexa events, the children of the ParentHandler class are used to fulfill them

 All handler are children of the ParentHandler class which declares a few abstract methods that the handler must implment to fit into the system, typically, when a request is passed onto a handler, its job is to act on the request, then compose a message appropriate to its type of namespace and then return the reply, which will be sent by the general handler function to the lambda function on aws cloud throught mqtt